-Every morning our day begins with a version of coffee.
-Sipping down innumerable combinations of fine beans, milk and style in our lifetime, each one of has spilled coffee at some point and so each of us is familiar with the stain it leaves.
+Every morning my day begins with a version of coffee.
+Sipping down innumerable combinations of fine beans, milk, and style in our lifetime, each of us has spilled coffee at some point and so each of us is familiar with the stain it leaves.
 Before you succeed in removing the stain, you must have noticed that the stain is a ring!
 Even though the coffee had spilled over a region, on drying it formed a ring.
 Why does this happen?
 Is this effect limited to the spills and stains in the morning or does it have any scientific implications?

-The formation of ring in a coffee stain is an effect that occurs in any colloidal solution.
-A colloidal solution is a suspension of particles of size range 1nm to 1000nm in a solvent.
-These particles mostly remain suspended in the solution and take long time to settle down.
+The formation of ring in a coffee stain is an effect that occurs in any “colloidal” solution.
+A colloidal solution is a suspension of particles of size range 1 nm to 1000 nm in a solvent.
+These particles remain suspended in the solution and take long time to settle down.
 The use and application of colloids ranges from food industry (milk, whipped cream, mayo), cosmetics (foundation, lotion), pharmaceutical (syrups), agriculture and industrial (insecticide, aerosol, paints) to materials industry (optoelectronic devices, photonic crystals, biosensors).

 In this article, we will discuss the implications of the coffee ring effect on the colloids of materials industry.
-In materials industry, ordered arrays/crystals of colloidal particles (e.g. silver, silica, gold) are used as building blocks of devices.
-One of the most common ways of making these colloidal crystals as shown in Figure 1 is gradual evaporation of solvent from colloidal solution as particles deposit on a substrate.
-This evaporation induced crystal formation is akin to the drying of coffee stain on your desk.
-So the coffee ring effect causes formation of uneven colloidal crystals by accumulating more particles at the periphery than inside.
+In the materials industry, ordered arrays/crystals of colloidal particles (e.g. silver, silica, gold) are used as building blocks of devices.
+One of the most common ways of making these colloidal crystals as shown in Figure 1 is gradual evaporation of solvent from colloidal solution, causing particles to deposit on a substrate.
+This evaporation-induced crystal formation is akin to the drying of coffee stain on your desk.
+So the coffee ring effect causes formation of uneven colloidal crystals by accumulating more particles at the periphery than in the center.
 For electronics and sensing applications, a uniform assembly of colloidal particles is desired.
 Thus, the ring formation limits potential application of the colloidal particles.

-There have been various routes proposed to suppress the coffee ring effects like using specific particle shape or size, patterned or surface modified substrates, specific medium of suspension or controlling concentration of solution.
+There have been various routes proposed to suppress the coffee ring effect, like using specific particle shape or size, patterned or surface modified substrates, specific medium of suspension, or controlling concentration of solution.
 But all these methods narrow down the application of colloidal crystals due to the specificity and complexity of their approach.
 In this work, the authors have devised a method to prevent coffee ring effect in silica colloidal crystals using just silicone oil.
-The silicone oil approach as we will see in next few paragraphs, is more appealing and efficient given its simplicity and ability to control deposition along with no modification of the substrate.
+The silicone oil approach is simple, appealing, and efficient in its ability to control deposition with no modification to the substrate.

-To appreciate their approach lets first understand the mechanism of coffee ring formation.
-There are two major factors that cause coffee ring formation, first is the high evaporation rate at periphery and second, pinning of the droplet to the substrate as shown in the Figure 2.
+To appreciate their approach let’s first understand the mechanism of coffee ring formation.
+There are two major factors that cause coffee ring formation: high evaporation rate at the periphery and pinning of the droplet to the substrate, as shown in the Figure 2.